takumin/sohinx-kvm-api/source/api/index.rst

 by and on behalf of the VM's process may not be freed/unaccounted when the VM is shut down.

-It is important to note that althought VM ioctls may only be issued from the process that created the VM, a VM's lifecycle is associated with its file descriptor, not its creator (process).
-In other words, the VM and its resources, *including the associated address space*, are not freed until the last reference to the VM's file descriptor has been released.
-For example, if fork() is issued after ioctl(KVM_CREATE_VM), the VM will not be freed until both the parent (original) process and its child have put their references to the VM's file descriptor.

-Because a VM's resources are not freed until the last reference to its file descriptor is released, creating additional references to a VM via via fork(), dup(), etc... without careful consideration is strongly discouraged and may have unwanted side effects, e.g. memory allocated by and on behalf of the VM's process may not be freed/unaccounted when the VM is shut down.

 ================================================================================
 3. Extensions
 ================================================================================